Family Kieffer Collection ©

 Welcome to the website of the Association des Familles de Commandos de la France Libre (AFCFL-CK), which brings together descendants of the Free French Commandos and sympathetic members.

 The AFCFL-CK is a non-profit association (under the French 1901 law) dedicated to promoting, honoring, and preserving the memory of all the fighters who made a personal commitment between 1942 and 1945 as part of the Fusiliers Marins and Commandos of Free France (1st Company, later the 1st Battalion of Fusiliers-Marins Commandos), integrated into British commandos (No. 2, No. 10, and No. 4).
-In this capacity, some participated in combined operations such as Dieppe, reconnaissance raids on the coasts of occupied Europe, Colleville-sur-Orne, Ouistreham, Amfreville, Bois de Bavent, Ferme de l’Épine, Flessingue, the liberation of Walcheren Island, and raids in the Netherlands.
+In this capacity, some participated in combined operations such as Dieppe, reconnaissance raids on the coasts of occupied Europe, Colleville-sur-Orne, Ouistreham, Amfreville, Bois de Bavent, Ferme de l’Épine, Flushing, the liberation of Walcheren Island, and raids in the Netherlands.

 Our Values